mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

         For information about this option, see the {{jsxref("Global_Objects/Intl", "Intl", "#Locale_negotiation", 1)}} page.
     - `notation`

-      - : The formatting that should be displayed for the number, the defaults is `"standard"`
+      - : The formatting that should be displayed for the number, the default is `"standard"`

         - `"standard"` plain number formatting.
         - `"scientific"` return the order-of-magnitude for formatted number.